Leaving Care and Transition

 The 16-19 Bursary Fund helps 16-19 year olds continue in further education, where they might face financial barriers to participation such as the cost of transport, food or equipment.
 Young people in the defined group include those in care and care leavers.
 The Higher Education Bursary is for care leavers in higher education.

-Young people previously eligible for leaving care services resuming programmes of education or training after the age of 21 are entitled to continuing support from a Leaving Care Worker.
+Young people previously eligible for leaving care services resuming programmes of education or training after the age of 21 can have support from the Leaving Care Service.

 The definition of a programme of education or training must be interpreted broadly.
 For example, this might include options such as: completion of a basic skills course, so that the young person has the numeracy and literacy skills needed to compete in the jobs market; take up of a course of further education; take up of a university place; support to enable the young person to complete a recognised postgraduate qualification; or participation in vocational training and apprenticeships.